-Sunrise Water Authority is set to begin construction on a new 3 million gallon concrete reservoir designed to supply ongoing growth in the city of Happy Valley.
+Sunrise Water Authority has begun construction on a new 3 million gallon concrete reservoir designed to supply ongoing growth in the city of Happy Valley.
 The goal of the project is to responsibly meet the growing needs of the community and honor a standing commitment to provide safe, reliable water to all of Sunrise’s customers in a cost-effective and efficient manner.

-The new reservoir will be built adjacent to an existing 2.5 million gallon reservoir on Sunrise property located between SE Verlie Street and SE Hadeed Drive.
+The new reservoir is being built adjacent to an existing 2.5 million gallon reservoir on Sunrise property located between SE Verlie Street and SE Hadeed Drive.
 Space has been reserved at this site since 2007 for this purpose.
 The project is part of the agency’s 20-year Capital Improvement Plan and will provide essential storage for service, fire protection and improved seismic resiliency.

 Excavation and construction is expected to take 16 months, followed by 5 months of backfill and final grading.
 The objective is to have the reservoir in operation by late summer of 2019 with landscaping completed shortly after.
 Work hours will be limited to Monday through Friday from 7 am to 6 pm.
 No weekend work will be allowed without special approval.
 Additional details and project updates can be found on the project website at www.sunrisewater.com/reservoir11 or by calling Kim Anderson, Community Affairs, at 503-683-7383.